PhD, Cold Spring Harbor Laboratory

 Genomics and epigenomics of neurodevelopmental disorders

-Dr. Pai’s lab also studies the role of developmental epigenetics in altering the risk of childhood- and adult-onset disease.
-This includes the study of neurodevelopmental disorders such as schizophrenia and cancers of neurodevelopmental origin, such as pediatric brain malignancies.
-Dr. Pai co-led the first epigenome-wide association study in neurons isolated from post-mortem brain samples in major psychosis.
+Dr. Pai co-led the first epigenome-wide association study in neurons isolated from post-mortem prefrontal cortex of individuals with schizophrenia and bipolar disorder.
 This study led to the identification of a novel biomarker that unifies two distinctive features of psychosis: dopaminergic increase and reduced synaptic structure.
-The study of genomics of pediatric brain malignancies is a new and fast-evolving research area in the lab, so Contact Dr. Pai for further details.
+The study of genomics of pediatric brain malignancies is a new and fast-evolving research area in the lab.

 For more information please see the Pai Lab website.